Hi Folks,

 From India, Rudarpur

-Yet another example of why companies have so much trouble attracting and recruiting suitable candidates due to a substandard recruitment and selection process.
+Yet another example of why companies have so much trouble attracting and recruiting suitable candidates is due to a substandard recruitment and selection process.

-Staff engaged in the task of interviewing job candidates need to be trained in interview techniques, and to also follow a set list of questions designed to focus SOLELY on the skills and attributes required to do the particular job in question.
+Staff engaged in the task of interviewing job candidates need to be trained in interview techniques and to also follow a set list of questions designed to focus SOLELY on the skills and attributes required to do the particular job in question.

 It has become "trendy" to ask these stupid sorts of questions in a misguided attempt to try and ascertain if the candidate can "think on their feet" as it were.
 Asking "gotcha" questions never ends well for anyone.
 In my case, when an interviewer asked me a question like that, I just terminated the interview and walked out, having told the person that I prefer to work with people with a higher intellectual capacity.
-Only one person ever apologised to me, proving I was right in rejecting such nonsense.
+Only one person ever apologized to me, proving I was right in rejecting such nonsense.

-If you want to ascertain the ability of a candidate to "think on their feet" then ask a STAR question that gives them the opportunity to tell you about a situation where they had to do that.
+If you want to ascertain the ability of a candidate to "think on their feet," then ask a STAR question that gives them the opportunity to tell you about a situation where they had to do that.

 From Australia, Melbourne

 I appreciate Mr. Dinesh.
-I do not know why others objecting for such questions.
-Mr. Dinesh stated that it is kind of trick to know the market conditions.
-Nothing wrong in it.
-However, candidate need not lose heart, if they could not answer.
+I do not know why others are objecting to such questions.
+Mr. Dinesh stated that it is a kind of trick to understand the market conditions, and there is nothing wrong with it.
+However, candidates need not lose heart if they could not answer.
+It could be a trick by the interviewer to understand how the candidate reacts in such situations.
+There could be something in the interviewer's mind that may not be known to the interviewee.

 From India, Hyderabad